 In Toronto, the former home of the National Hockey League's Maple Leafs is now hosting esports competitions.
 So is the historic Jim Whelan Boardwalk Hall in Atlantic City.
 Repurposing historic locations can add value to the event and help to reinvigorate the venue.
 Find more inspiration in SportsTravel's guide.

 Take your sporting event to unexpected locations.
 Think bowling in a NASCAR speedway, serving up beach volleyball near a palace or elevating karate competitions to the top of a skyscraper.
 The possibilities are endless.

-Download the SportsTravel's exclusive guide to finding creative sports event venues to learn how the Skate International Distance & Supercross Association transformed a parking structure into a unique venue.
-Sometimes it just takes another look around a destination to discover the hidden treasures.
+Download the SportsTravel's exclusive guide to finding creative sports event venues to learn how industry professionals transformed unique spaces into creative sports events venues.
+Sometimes all it takes is another look around a destination to discover the hidden treasures.